 Performance majors must audition by January 20, 2018 to be considered for a fellowship.
 The application and all supporting materials still need to be received (as noted above) by November 30, 2017.

 Graduate Associateships are the School's primary source for funding many of its graduate students.
 These positions provide a full fee waiver and monthly stipend, in exchange of 20 hours of service per week during autumn and spring.
 Those who serve for both semesters are eligible for a full fee waiver in summer term (information subject to change with semester conversion).

 Graduate Associates are typically assigned to one of three areas: teaching in undergraduate courses; working as administrative associates within the School; or working with one of the faculty on a research grant.

 Applicants seeking a Graduate Associateship must submit applications and all supporting materials by March 1, 2018 (January 1, 2018 for Musicology applicants).
 Graduate Associateships are normally awarded during spring for the following academic year.

 To be considered for a Graduate Associateship, please check the appropriate boxes in the Funding Opportunities section of the online graduate application.
 There are no additional applications or forms required.
-Refer to the Graduate Admissions Procedures.
+Refer to the Graduate Application Procedures.

 FAQs Frequently Asked Questions about Graduate Funding Opportunities